 Retrying: Start of the task failed and a new attempt has started.

-Error: Task has not been successfully sent to secondary scheduler for execution and returned an error.
-For example, an error can occur when there is no available secondary scheduler to execute the task, or the application is already being updated by another task.
+Error: Task has not been successfully sent to worker scheduler for execution and returned an error.
+For example, an error can occur when there is no available worker scheduler to execute the task, or the application is already being updated by another task.

 Click to open a summary of the latest reload or user synchronization tasks.